patchstack/documentation/src/content/docs/FAQ Troubleshooting/Technical/how-to-fix-improper-http-to-https-redirection.md

 sidebar:
   order: 7.6
 ---
-When your web application does not properly redirect HTTP requests to HTTPS, a Man-In-The-Middle attack may be possible.
+When your site does not properly redirect HTTP requests to HTTPS, a Man-In-The-Middle attack may be possible.

 It must redirect straight from the HTTP to the HTTPS version of your site with no additional HTTP redirects in between.